About the Summer Institute

-Drawing upon experts from a variety of disciplines and with diverse perspectives, the Institute will be directed by Pat Reeve, Chair and Associate Professor of History at Suffolk University, and Education Specialist Nina Tisch at the John F. Kennedy Presidential Library and Museum.
+Drawing upon experts from a variety of disciplines and with diverse perspectives, this Institute was directed by Patricia A. Reeve, Associate Professor of History at Suffolk University, and Nina Tisch, Education Specialist at the John F. Kennedy Presidential Library and Museum.

 The Kennedy Library's education and public programs related to civil rights and social justice are sponsored in part by AT&T.